10 Top Garage Ventilation Options: What Is The Best Way?

 Condensation on the garage floor happens when warm garage air comes in contact with the cooler garage floor.
 Air circulation, as a result of good ventilation, keeps the air near the garage floor moving.

 The temperature of the air adjacent to the garage floor is less likely to drop below the dew point.
-The possibility of condensation on the garage floor reduces.
+The possibility of condensation on the garage floor is reduced.

 Removes Fumes & Odors